capitalch/trace/tracking.md

 # QA
 1. Test on 10 lacs entries in TranH with Trial balance and BS

+# 16-05-2022
+1. Rejected react native and configured Flutter successfully at home and office

 # 10-06-2022 - 15-05-2022
 1. React native warm up